pmahnke/mahnke-cocktails/recipe_processed/japanese_sour.md

     },
     {
       "@type": "HowToStep",
-      "text": "- Shochu: Traditionally, shochu is used, but vodka works well as a substitute."
+      "text": "Shochu: Traditionally, shochu is used, but vodka works well as a substitute."
     },
     {
       "@type": "HowToStep",
-      "text": "- Honey Lemon Sour: Substitute [honey syrup]({%- link recipe_processed/honey_syrup.md -%}) for simple syrup."
+      "text": "Honey Lemon Sour: Substitute [honey syrup]({%- link recipe_processed/honey_syrup.md -%}) for simple syrup."
     },
     {
       "@type": "HowToStep",
-      "text": "- Yuzu Lemon Sour: Add a splash of yuzu juice for a citrusy twist."
+      "text": "Yuzu Lemon Sour: Add a splash of yuzu juice for a citrusy twist."
     },
     {
       "@type": "HowToStep",
-      "text": "- Salty Lemon Sour: Add a pinch of salt to the shaker for a savory kick."
+      "text": "Salty Lemon Sour: Add a pinch of salt to the shaker for a savory kick."
     }
     ],
   "recipeYield": "1 cocktail",